1. Criteria for MBC Provisional Approval

 2. Criteria for MBC Full Approval

-- Candidates for Full Approval will normally have been awarded Provisional Approval 1 based on micro-malting results.
+- Candidates for Full Approval will have been awarded Provisional Approval 1 based on micro-malting results.
 To gain Full Approval the Malting Barley Committee must have evidence of satisfactory commercial performance in the maltings/brewery/distillery.
 Each year a maximum of 5 varieties will be chosen for commercial scale trials, no more than 2 of which will be Winter varieties.
 A minimum of 1000 tonnes of barley needs to be made available per test in order for sufficient trials to be carried out to enable a variety to proceed from Provisional Approval 1 to Full Approval in a single crop year.
 If a variety is to be trialled for both brewing and distilling, then a minimum of 2000 tonnes is required.

 - Wherever possible the barley available for testing should have nitrogen content of: